josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 You might not know anything about interiors, but you feel it when you're in a well-designed space.

-Even if you don't know the first thing about design, you can likely distinguish a good design from a bad one.
-You might not have any idea _why_ this one is better, or what specific details make that one worse, but you know it for sure, intuitively and without question.
+Similarly, you can likely distinguish a good app from a bad app, even if you can't explain what makes one _feel_ better than the other.

 In just that same way: users may not realize what it is _about_ the transitions or animations on our websites and apps, but they can keenly spot the difference between good and bad.
 They intuitively know when an app's movement _feels_ good, and when the impression is instead generic or unpolished--even if they can't explain how or why.